webplatform/docs-wpd/Infrastructure/procedures/Replacing_a_VM/index.md

 Since we have either Fastly or a NGINX proxy in front of most web applications, the fact that a VM isn’t live doesn’t break the site as the frontends already takes care of asking other VMs in the same cluster.

-'''Reminder''' if you need to work with Fastly/Varnish, refer to [[WPD:Infrastructure/procedures/Maintaining_Varnish_or_Fastly_configuration]]

 In the end of this document, we will should be able to swap two VMs without interruptions.

+'''About Fastly/Varnish''' if you need to work with Fastly/Varnish, refer to [[WPD:Infrastructure/procedures/Maintaining_Varnish_or_Fastly_configuration]]

+'''Note'''; the output of the commands shown in this document were done from the staging deployment level.

 === Get the details of one VM ===